205Asura/FPGA-Electric-Piano/README.md

 ## Usage
 1. Connect the USB keyboard to your PC.

 2. Use a micro USB cable to connect your PC to the Basys 3 board's JTAG/UART USB port.
-This will appear as a serial port (e.g., COM4 on Windows; check Device Manager to confirm the port).
+This will appear as a serial port (e.g., COM4 on Windows; check Device Manager to confirm the port and change it in the python script at `serial.Serial('COM4', 9600, timeout=1)`).

 3. Attach the passive buzzer to the appropriate output Pmod JA on the Basys 3 (e.g., connect signal pin to JA1, GND pin to GND, if there is a VCC then connect it to either 3.3V or 5V base on your buzzer).
 The FPGA constraints file is already setup accordingly.